 In 1986, Mr. Gutierrez, Sr., now a trusted, longtime Laredo businessman, was invited to join the board of directors of a new bank, then called Falcon National Bank.
 He had never forgotten the way the bank officer had made him feel, and his earlier pledge changed: Falcon would be the bank he wished had been there in his youth.
 It would treat every customer with respect.
 No—it would treat every customer like family.

 In 1995, Mr. Gutierrez, Sr. and his own family purchased a majority interest in the bank, and he contributed his invaluable business experience to his new role as chairman of the board.
 His sons, Hugo Jr. and Adolfo, joined him on the board, and Adolfo also became the bank’s president and CEO, a position he held for nearly a dozen years.
 In that time, Mr. Gutierrez Sr.’s business savvy and devotion to family created a business model that still guides Falcon throughout its growth.

-Today, Gilbert Narvaez, Jr., an integral part of Falcon since 1992, serves as president and CEO, and after decades of treasured business advice from his father, Adolfo serves as Falcon’s chairman of the board.
-Mr. Narvaez, Jr., John J. Hill, Hugo A. Gutierrez, Jr., Ray A. Gonzales, Eduardo Garza-Robles, and Pablo Villanueva also add their banking and business expertise to Falcon’s board of directors.
-AJ Gutierrez serves as an advisory board member.
+Today, after decades of treasured business advice from his father, Adolfo serves as Falcon’s Chairman of the Board, and Gilbert Narvaez, Jr., an integral part of Falcon since 1992, serves as President and CEO.
+Narvaez, John J. Hill, Hugo A. Gutierrez, Jr., Ray A. Gonzales, Eduardo Garza-Robles, Pablo Villanueva and AJ Gutierrez also add their banking and business expertise to Falcon’s Board of Directors.
+Carlo Gutierrez also serves in capacity of Advisory Board Member.

 Almost 70 years after Mr. Gutierrez, Sr. walked back to his truck, titles in hand, we promise never to forget that serving you is a privilege—and our mission.
 We look forward to continuing to grow together . . . as a family.